1864 United States presidential election: Background

 The 1864 presidential election took place during the American Civil War.
 According to the Miller Center for the study of the presidency, the election was noteworthy for occurring at all, an unprecedented democratic exercise in the midst of a civil war.

-A group of Republican dissidents who called themselves Radical Republicans formed a party named the Radical Democracy Party and nominated John C. Frémont as their candidate for president.
+A group of Republican dissidents who called themselves Radical Republicans formed a party named the Radical Democratic Party and nominated John C. Frémont as their candidate for president.
 Frémont later withdrew and endorsed Lincoln.
-In the Border States, War Democrats joined with Republicans as the National Union Party, with Lincoln at the head of the ticket.
-The National Union Party was a temporary name used to attract War Democrats and Border State Unionists who would not vote for the Republican Party.
+War Democrats joined with Republicans as the National Union Party, with Lincoln at the head of the ticket.
+The National Union Party was a temporary name used to attract War Democrats and Southern Border State Unionists who would not vote for the Republican Party.
 It faced off against the regular Democratic Party, including Peace Democrats.

 Nominations

 The 1864 presidential election conventions of the parties are considered below in order of the party's popular vote.